 For example, instead of saying: If we don’t fix this, our users can’t track their payment really well.
 Compare it to this: If we don’t help our users to track their payment, this can create confusion and cost us $200,000 per year of customer support contacts.
 The latter is likely to catch people’s attention.

-In the business activity, it’s either increasing revenue, maintain revenue, reduce cost, or avoid the cost.
+The business activity either increases revenue, maintains revenue, reduces cost, or avoids the cost.

 What business impact resulted in your project?